AstarNetwork/astar-docs/docs/wasm/stack/smart-contract-wasm.md

 ## Smart Contract Runtime Environment

 Astar & Shiden runtimes are based on Substrate.
-Both networks incorporate `pallet-contracts` to enable Wasm smart-contract capabilities.
-The `pallet-contracts` is a sandbox environment to deploy and execute WebAssembly smart contracts.
-Any language that compiles to Wasm can be used.
-But the code should be compatible with `pallet-contracts` API.
+Both networks incorporate `pallet-contracts` to enable Wasm smart contract capabilities.
+The `pallet-contracts` is a sandbox environment used to deploy and execute WebAssembly smart contracts.
+Any language that compiles to Wasm can be used, however the code should be compatible with the `pallet-contracts` API.

-To avoid unnecessary complexity, and boilerplate code, the best way is to use an eDSL that specifically targets the `pallet-contracts` like `ink!` (based on Rust) or `ask!` (based on AssemblyScript).
-More supported language and eDSL will come as the ecosystem grows.
+To avoid unnecessary complexity, and boilerplate code, the best way to build is with an eDSL specifically targeting the `pallet-contracts` such `ink!` (based on Rust) or `ask!` (based on AssemblyScript), and additional language and eDSL support will be developed as the ecosystem grows.

 The Wasm blob is then deployed and stored on-chain.

-### Transaction fees
+### Transaction Fees

-##### weight
+##### Weight

-Similar to Substrate, `pallet-contracts` uses [weight][weight] to charge execution.
+As is also the case with Substrate, the `pallet-contracts` uses [weight][weight] to charge execution fees.

 :::info
 One gas is equivalent to one weight, defined as one picosecond of execution time on the runtime's reference machine.
 :::

-[Transaction Weight is Substrate documentation][weight]
+[Transaction Weight in Substrate documentation][weight]

-##### automatic deposit collection
+##### Automatic Deposit Collection

-Additionally to the weight, there is also a fee paid for on-chain storage called *automatic deposit collection*.
-This additional fee is paid by the caller and is calculated with the price set for each storage item `DepositPerItem` and the price charged for each byte of storage `DepositPerByte`.
+Additionally due to the weight, there is also a fee paid for on-chain storage called *automatic deposit collection*.
+This fee is paid additionally by the caller, and is calculated with the price set for each storage item `DepositPerItem`, and for each byte of storage `DepositPerByte`.

 The *automatic deposit collection* can be simplified as follows:

 :::info
-A caller of a contract pays a deposit to each contract in which new storage was created as a result of the executed call.
-In a similar way, a caller gets a refund from all the contracts that the call removed storage from.
+A caller of a contract will pay a deposit to each contract in which new storage is created, as a result of an executed call.
+In a similar way, a caller will receive a refund from each of the contracts that a call removes storage from.
 :::

 [ink!
 3.0 Blog Post by Parity](https://www.parity.io/blog/ink-3-0-paritys-rust-based-language-gets-a-major-update)

-##### Loading from storage weight
+##### Loading from storage Weight
-In order to prevent from theoretical PoV attack, as contract's WASM blob should be loaded from storage to be sent via network for state changes validation (included into PoV), a [weight per byte](https://github.com/paritytech/substrate/blob/97ae6be11b0132224a05634c508417f048894670/frame/contracts/src/lib.rs#L331-L350) of code is charged when loading a contract from storage.
+In order to protect against a theoretical PoV attack, a contract's Wasm blob should be loaded from storage and sent via the network for validation of state changes (included into PoV), a [weight per byte](https://github.com/paritytech/substrate/blob/97ae6be11b0132224a05634c508417f048894670/frame/contracts/src/lib.rs#L331-L350) of code is charged when loading a contract from storage.

 ### Execution Engine

-Pallet-contracts uses [wasmi](https://github.com/paritytech/wasmi) as a wasm-interpreter to execute the smart-contract Wasm blob.
-Even though there is a faster JIT interpreter like [wasmtime](https://github.com/bytecodealliance/wasmtime) used in the native runtime, smart contracts are an untrusted environment and that’s why the high degree of correctness of wasmi makes it the best option.
+Pallet-contracts uses [wasmi](https://github.com/paritytech/wasmi) as a Wasm interpreter to execute Wasm smart contract blobs.
+Although there is a faster JIT interpreter such as [wasmtime](https://github.com/bytecodealliance/wasmtime) available in the native runtime, smart contracts are an untrusted environment which require a higher degree of correctness of interpretation, which makes wasmi a more suitable option.

 ### Two-step Deployment of Contracts

-The contract code (Wasm blob) and the contract address and storage are decoupled from each other.
-To deploy a non-existing contract on-chain:
+The contract code (Wasm blob), and contract address and storage are decoupled from one another other, so require two steps to deploy a new contract on-chain:

 1. First, upload the Wasm contract on-chain (every contract Wasm code has a `code_hash` as an identifier).
 2. Second, instantiate the contract - it will create an address and storage for that contract.
 3. Anyone can instantiate a contract based on its `code_hash`.

-There are several perks of decoupling contract code and address/storage:
+There are several benefits of decoupling the contract code from the address/storage:

-- It will save space on-chain.
-Since a contract can have several constructors and several instantiations, it will just create a new instance based on the same underlying code.
-Think about standardized tokens, like [PSP22][PSP22] & [PSP34][PSP34], that will have one `code_hash` & `blob` leaving on-chain, and as many instantiations as it is needed rather than having code uploaded at each new instantiation (like in Ethereum).
+- To save space on-chain.
+Since a contract can have several constructors and instantiations, a redeployment will create a new instance based on the same underlying code.
+Think about standardized tokens, like [PSP22][PSP22] & [PSP34][PSP34], that will have one `code_hash` & `blob` living on-chain, and as many instantiations as is needed, rather than having new code uploaded at each new instantiation (like in Ethereum).
-- To instantiate a contract from within contract code (see delegator example), only `code_hash` needs to be provided.
+- To instantiate a new contract using code within an existing smart contract (see the delegator example), in which case `code_hash` is the only required information.
-- Some standards contracts ([PSP22][PSP22], [PSP34][PSP34]) will only be uploaded on-chain once, preventing users from paying the gas fees of uploading new code.
+- Some standard contracts such as ([PSP22][PSP22] and [PSP34][PSP34]) will only be uploaded on-chain once, preventing users from having to pay gas costs for uploading new code.
-- Update contract code for an address: replace the contract code at the specified address with a new code (see [set_code_hash][set_code_hash]).
+- To update the contract code at a specified address: to replace the contract code at the specified address with new code (see [set_code_hash][set_code_hash]).
 Storage and balances will be preserved.

-### Documentation about `pallet-contracts`
+### For More Information About `pallet-contracts`

 - [`pallet-contracts` in Substrate documentation](https://docs.substrate.io/v3/runtime/smart-contracts/)
 - [`pallet-contract` on Github](https://github.com/paritytech/substrate/tree/master/frame/contracts)

 ## Smart Contracts

-To facilitate development it is better to use a language targeting specifically `pallet-contracts`.
+To facilitate development of smart contracts, it is appropriate to use a programming language or eDSL specifically targeting `pallet-contracts`.

-There are two eDSLs currently available
+There are two eDSLs currently available:

-- [ink!] written in Rust
+- [ink!] written in Rust.
-- [ask!][ask!] written in AssemblyScript
+- [ask!][ask!] written in AssemblyScript.

 ## Client APIs

-The only library available to communicate with smart contracts is [PolkadotJS API](https://github.com/polkadot-js/api).
+The only library available to communicate with smart contracts is [Polkadot.js API](https://github.com/polkadot-js/api).

 :::info
 This API provides application developers the ability to query a node and interact with the Polkadot or Substrate chains using Javascript.